 6. Idukki Wildlife Sanctuary

 Idukki, the other name of nature and Idukki Wildlife Sanctuary is the other example to add to the list.
-Elegantly cradled by two famous rivers, Cheruthoni and Periyar and located about 750 meters above sea level, the sanctuary is spread over a grand 77 sq km.
-Mainly comprising of both evergreen and deciduous forests, Idukki Wildlife Sanctuary is home to a wide range of spectacular wildlife.
+Elegantly cradled by two famous rivers, Cheruthoni and Periyar, and located about 750 meters above sea level, the sanctuary is spread over a grand 77 sq km.
+Located within close proximity to Idukki Arch Dam, this captivating Kerala national park is ideal for birdwatching and is also home to exotic species of snake.
+Mainly comprising of both evergreen and deciduous forests, Idukki Wildlife Sanctuary in kerala is home to a wide range of spectacular wildlife.
 Elephants, tigers, sambar deer, jungle cats, grey jungle fowl, the Malabar grey hornbill, cobras, vipers, to name but a few.

 How to reach Idukki Wildlife Sanctuary?